tisztamo/Catwalk.jl/docs/src/index.md

 Catwalk.jl assumes the followings:

-- The process is long running: at least 6 seconds, but possibly much more is needed to break even after the initial compilation overhead.
+- The process is long running: several seconds, but possibly minutes are needed to break even after the initial compilation overhead.
 - Few dynamically dispatched call sites contribute significantly to the running time (dynamic dispatch in a hot loop).
 - You can modify the source code around the interesting call sites (add a macro call), and calculation is organized into batches.

 ## Alternatives

+- [FunctionWrappers.jl](https://github.com/yuyichao/FunctionWrappers.jl) will get you type stability for a fixed (?) cost.
 - [ManualDispatch.jl](https://github.com/jlapeyre/ManualDispatch.jl) can serve you better in less dynamic cases, when it is feasible to list the dynamically dispatched types in the source code.
 - In even simpler cases using unions instead of a type hierarchy may allow the Julia compiler to "split the union".
 See for example [List performance improvent by Union-typed tail](https://github.com/JuliaCollections/DataStructures.jl/pull/682/commits/4742228d42ae441f9837e5825feedeb1c013bd99) in DataStructures.jl.